 The 42-credit-hour Doctor of Theology is divided into four phases.

-Students typically begin the program entry phase in August or January.
-This allows for time and space to work through the Starting Well learning experience before starting core learning experiences, which begin each September and February.
+Students typically begin the program on the first day of any month.
+Please plan to spend your first month working through the Starting Well learning experience.
 In some cases, if additional pre-work is needed to begin the program, you will work with the enrollment team to coordinate an appropriate start date.

 Program Entry Phase

 This phase will prepare you for doctoral-level reading and writing, encourage you to develop habits and patterns for successful progress through the program, assist you in identifying a tentative research focus, and conclude with the identification of a mentor team to guide you through the remainder of the program.
-This phase must be completed prior to your first full semester.
+This phase must be completed prior to beginning coursework or a learning path toward a specialization.

 Core Learning Phase

-Each fall and spring, you will have the opportunity to complete a 12-week scheduled integrative learning experience in order to provide a common foundational content and context for the learning in the program.
-Each 12-week scheduled integrative learning experience includes participation in synchronous online sessions.
+You will have the opportunity to complete core courses in order to provide a common foundational content and context for the learning in the program.
+Each core course is asynchronous.
+Activities include experimental learning, readings and responses to literature, dialogue with fellow students and faculty, and synchronous online presentations.
 Core learning experiences can be taken in any order.

 Specialized Inquiry Phase

-Simultaneous with the completion of the integrated learning experiences, you will be engaged either individually, or with a group of fellow students, in specialized inquiry (consisting of intentional, guided learning) within your chosen discipline, ministry
+Simultaneous with the completion of the core courses, you will be engaged either individually, or with a group of fellow students, in specialized inquiry (consisting of intentional, guided learning) within your chosen discipline, ministry practice, or

-practice, or area of research.
-Specialized inquiry is done at your own pace and under the direct supervision of your mentor team.
+area of research.
+Specialized inquiry is done asynchronously and under the direct supervision of your mentor team.

 Specialized Inquiry: Literature (3)